The Singles Network Ministries

 A: The good: I have witnessed the resilience of the singles community to weather the storms of having their viable, successful ministries to single adults canceled by the churches and yet find other avenues to keep on ministering to singles and sharing the Love of Jesus with others.
 When our singles ministry (at a large church) was canceled, we started a Meetup group to keep people connected.
 This has allowed us a means to communicate activities and ministry events outside of a formal church sponsorship.

 A: Empower and disciple the singles to minister to other singles and create a “safe” place for singles to gather for fellowship, friendship, faith, and fun.
 Also, acknowledge the singles in the church in the messages.
 So many messages are delivered around the nuclear family, making singles feel like they don’t “fit in” at church.
-Create specific actions to make the singles feel a part of the church family.
+Create specific actions to help singles feel part of the church family.
 Offer Divorce Care, Intentional Relationships & Grief Care video series to your singles.

 Q: What advice would you have today for that person who is feeling called to start singles?

-Q: What is the advice you would have for single adults today.
+Q: What is the advice you would have for single adults today?

 Curt Dean, Teaching Pastor, Lawndale Baptist Church, Greensboro, NC